How to Get Dewy Skin: 7 Steps to Glass-Like Radiance

 Dewy Skin Tip: Look for products with a mix of these ingredients—they work better together than the Avengers.

-The Right Oils for Dewy (Not Deep-Fried) Skin
+The Right Oils for Luminous (Not Deep-Fried) Skin

 Contrary to what you might think, facial oils don’t automatically turn you into a human disco ball.
 The right oils create a dewy finish by: